TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

 -------------------------

 The class, :class:`UserDict` acts as a wrapper around dictionary objects.
-The need for this class has been partially supplanted by the ability to subclass directly from :class:`dict`; however, this class can be easier to work with because the underlying dictionary is accessible as an attribute.
+The need for this kundi has been partially supplanted by the ability to subkundi directly kutoka :class:`dict`; however, this kundi can be easier to work with because the underlying dictionary is accessible as an attribute.